philippebureau/ac2_templating_ws/00_DataStructure_Woodchipper/README.md

 within a Jinja2 Template.

-The solara module is uses to present the information via a web interface which can be run locally on the student's laptop.
+The solara module is used to present the information via a web interface which can be run locally on the student's laptop.

-In the examples, all payload is loaded into a variable named `loaded_data`.
+In the examples, by default, all payload is loaded into a variable named `loaded_data` which can be changed.
-This variable in the pyhon script can be a
+This variable in the python script can be a:

-- string variable
+- a string
 - a list
 - a dictionary
-- a complex data structure
+- a complex data structure (list of dictionaries, dictionary of values including lists and dictionaries, etc.)

 The data_woodchipper.py App illustrates data structures and their display in corresponding Jinja2 templates.